 As awareness of the Centre grows and the range of activities increases, more and more people are beginning to use and appreciate the benefits of having a Writers’ Centre in Limerick.
 The positive feedback it has generated from people, like Mary Shanahan from Abbeyfeale, who commenting on a recent workshop she attended with Fiona Clark Echlin said “Fiona, you were inspirational”, this is typical of the response we receive from aspiring writers.
 Also guest readers at ‘On The Nail’ have been very appreciative of our efforts as guest Eleanor Hooker recently commented “Great night at ‘On The Nail’ readings in Limerick.
 Huge thanks to Dominic Taylor and Limerick Writers’ Centre for making it possible, left you wanting to hear more!
 The audience was warm and appreciative and yep, bought books too”.

-The Centre receives a small Arts Council grant under the Small Festival and Events Scheme for the ‘On the Nail’ reading series and our long term aim is to become a regularly funded organisation.
-The centre operates a Patron scheme in which valuable funding is raised to help fund the activities of the centre.
+The Centre receives a small Arts Council grant under the Festival and Event Investment Scheme for the ‘On the Nail’ reading series, and has been in the past the recipient of one off event funding from Limerick City and County Council and our long term aim is to become a regularly funded organisation.
+The centre operates a Patron scheme in which valuable funding is raised to help fund our activities.